DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 ### Website Owner Goals
 - Provide the consumer feedback on how they scored throughout and at the end of the game.
 - Provide an experience that is fully responsive.
-- Provide a point of contact so that the consumer can contact about bugs or future devlopments.
+- Provide a point of contact so that the consumer can contact about bugs or future developments.

 ### Target Audience
 - Beginner/Moderate students or casual coders who wish to test their skills in these languages.